+Domestic students

+Consult with your family or financial sponsor before proceeding with the contract.

+International students

+If you use a guarantee company when you sign an apartment contract at a real estate agency, you can sign the contract without a guaranter.

+%Please consult with the university if you cannot use a guarantee company.

-- Domestic students Consult with your family or financial sponsor before proceeding with the contract. - International students - Finding a guarantor may be difficult.
-As an international student at APU, there are cases where the University may be able to serve as your guarantor.
-Creotech (Building A 1F) is the point of contact for these procedures.
-In order to use APU as your guarantor, follow the steps below. - 1.
-When you have decided on a property, ask the landlord or real estate agent for an application form. - 2.
-When you have the application form, go to Creotech on the first floor of Building A, together with any roommates you might have.
-You will need your student ID card, your residence card and your House Insurance card1 or Certificate2 (sample pictured below).
+- When you have decided on a property, ask the landlord or real estate agent for an application form.
+You will need your student ID card, your residence card and your House Insurance card1 or Certificate2 (sample pictured below). - 2.
+Submit the application to the landlord or real estate agent.

-- Submit the application to the landlord or real estate agent.
-When you have decided the day you will move in, the landlord or real estate agent will make up a contract. - 4.
-Make sure you understand the content of the contract and then sign and stamp your inkan (personal seal) on it.
+When you have decided the day you will move in, the landlord or real estate agent will make up a contract.

+- 3. Make sure you understand the content of the contract and then sign and stamp your inkan (personal seal) on it.
 Contracts in Japan require an inkan.
-You cannot make a contract with only a signature. - 5.
+Please check carefully as it may not be necessary. - 4.
 The contract is finalized once the real estate agent provides you with a copy of the contract signed by both the landlord and the university.